Mapping Future Imaginaries – Global

 Kathryn Nusa Logan

 Kathryn is an interdisciplinary artist who utilizes experimental art practices to imagine new futures through ongoing themes of perspective, lineage, and environment.
 Her work integrates contemporary dance, folk and new music, spatialized sound design, video art, multi-media installation, and performance.
-She takes on supportive, cooperative, and leadership roles in collaborative art making processes, often performing in a fluid disciplinary capacity.
-Her primary research is based in integrated dance-with-camera works that holistically consider the camera in the making process.
-Through this work, she is interrogating the dominant gaze by engaging in new, somatic-based practices of looking.
+She takes on supportive, cooperative, and leadership roles in collaborative art-making processes, often performing in a fluid disciplinary capacity.
+Her primary research is based on integrated dance-with-camera works that holistically consider the camera in the making process.
+Through this work, she interrogates the dominant gaze by engaging in new, somatic-based practices of looking.

 A/prof Alys Longley